 While Smith was not seriously injured, he is facing a number of charges, including Driving Under the Influence.
 Again, he will be charged for any potential hit and run offenses if it is determined he is responsible for other accidents.

 As Sgt.
 Lyon points out, Atlanta offers dozens of party bus services that provide safe means of transportation for people who want to have a night on the town.
 Luckily, no passengers were in the vehicle at the time of the crash.
 Still, it is unfortunate that people who made responsible travel arrangements were left without a ride home.

 If you have been charged with a DUI in Georgia, contact your Atlanta DUI Attorney today.
-Atlanta DUI Lawyer Richard Lawson is a former DUI Prosecutor with nearly 20 years experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
+Atlanta DUI Lawyer Richard Lawson is a former DUI Prosecutor with over 20 years experience defending people accused of DUI throughout Metro Atlanta and North Georgia.
 Call 24 hours a day, 7 days a week.
 We are here when you need us most.